-- The "Method of Shared Concern" Approach (Pikas) - The "No Blame" Approach (Maines & Robinson)

-These approaches may be used to intervene in group or relational bullying situations.
-They are only appropriate during the initial stages.
-They are not appropriate for persistent or severe bullying incidents.

-- Notification of/Consultation with parents/carers - Offering counselling to persistent bullies/victims - Implementing effective follow up strategies - Disciplinary action at the Principal's discretion including suspension and expulsion of persistent bullies, or in cases of severe incidents

-Workers' Responsibility

-- Model appropriate behaviour at all times - Deal with all reported and observed incidents of bullying in accordance with this policy - Ensure that any incident of bullying that they observe or is reported to them, is recorded appropriately - Be vigilant in monitoring students that have been identified as either persistent bullies or victims - Acknowledge the right of parents/carers to speak with school authorities if they believe their child is being bullied
+- notification of/consultation with parents/carers - offering counselling to persistent bullies/victims - implementing effective follow up strategies disciplinary action, at the Principal's discretion, including suspension and expulsion of persistent bullies, or in cases of severe incidents.
+Staff Responsibilities All staff are responsible to: model appropriate behaviour at all times deal with all reported and observed incidents of bullying in accordance with this Policy ensure that any incident of bullying that they observe or is reported to them, is recorded appropriately be vigilant in monitoring students that have been identified as either persistent bullies or victims acknowledge the right of parents/carers to speak with the School if they believe their child is being bullied.
+Signage Anti-bullying posters may be posted in strategic locations in the School to promote appropriate behaviour and encourage students to respect individual differences and diversity.
+Implementation This Policy is implemented through a combination of: staff training student and parent/carer education and information effective incident reporting and recording procedures effective management of bullying incidents when reported the creation of a 'no-bullying' culture within the School community effective record keeping procedures initiation of corrective actions where necessary.
+Related Policies Student Behaviour Management (Discipline) Policy Suspension and Expulsion Policy

-Signage

-Anti-bullying posters may be posted in strategic locations in the school to promote appropriate behaviour and encourage students to respect individual differences and diversity.

-Implementation

-- Staff training - Student and parent/carer education and information - Effective incident reporting procedures; - Effective management of bullying incidents when reported - The creation of a 'no bullying' culture within the school community - Effective record keeping procedures - Initiation of corrective actions where necessary

-Discipline for Breach of Policy

-Where a staff member breaches this policy Sunshine Christian School will take disciplinary action, including in the case of serious breaches, summary dismissal.

-Related Policies

-Assault (Student against Student) Policy Cyber Safety Policy Counselling Services (Student)